SDWhiteHatExpert/SDWhiteHatExpert/README.md

-👋 Hello, I'm SDWhiteHatExpert, an AI Cyber Security Developer and Security Professional passionate about making the digital world a safer place.
+👋 Hello, I'm TECHY SDX, an AI Cyber Security Developer and Security Professional passionate about making the digital world a safer place.
 With a strong background in cybersecurity, I'm committed to creating innovative solutions to protect data and systems from emerging threats.

 Skills
 Here are some of my key skills: